ByRef Argument Type Mismatch in Excel VBA

 Sub Macro1() Dim A As Long A = 50 Macro2 A MsgBox A End Sub Sub Macro2(ByRef A As Long) A = A * 10 End Sub

-We have two subprocedures here named as Macro1 & Macro2 respectively.
-To understand this better run the macro line by line by pressing the F8 key.
+We have two subprocedures here named Macro1 & Macro2, respectively.
+To understand this better, run the macro line by line by pressing the F8 key.

-Press F8 key to capture the value of variable “A” as 50.
+Press the F8 key to capture the value of variable “A” as 50.

-Next line of code says “Macro2 A” i.e. name of the second macro and “A” is the variable defined through “By Ref” word.
+The next line of code says “Macro2 A,” i.e., the name of the second macro and “A” is the variable defined through the “By Ref” word.

-Now we can see the value of variable “A” is 50 this is because since we have used the word “ByRef” to declare the variable “A” which is same as in Macro1 it has captured the value we have assigned to this variable “A” from the Macro1.
+Now we can see the value of the variable “A” is 50.
+This is because since we have used the word “ByRef” to declare the variable “A,” which is the same as in Macro1, it has captured the value we have assigned to this variable “A” from the Macro1.

 4.6 (247 ratings) 3 Courses | 12 Hands-on Projects | 43+ Hours | Full Lifetime Access | Certificate of Completion

 Now press one more time F8 key to see the value of variable “A” in the message box in VBA.

 Even though the value we have assigned in this macro (Macro1) is 50, by using the ByRef word, we actually triggered the Macro2 subprocedure by retaining the value of variable “A” from Macro1 and then executing the value of A by multiplying 10.